midtown-ai/glossary/glossary/g.md

   * [Tensor Processing Unit (TPU)][TPU] - custom hardware for tensor arithmetic

  Models developed by the company
+  * [Astra] - A model that has ears, eyes, and a voice and that comes with you everywhere you go
   * [Bard] - A lightweight version of Lambda meant to compete against Bing + [ChatGPT Model]
   * [DreamIX][DreamIX Model] - text-to-video and image-to-video diffusion model
   * [Gameface](https://blog.google/technology/ai/google-project-gameface/) - use your face in place of a mouse!
   * [GameNGen] - 9/1/2024 - World first AI model that predicts next frame of a live shooter game, playable at 20 fps
   * [Gemini] - multimodal to enable future innovations like memory and planning
+  * [Gemma] - Small Language Modeli deployable on desktops
+  * [Genie] - 12/1/2024 - world model for embodied agents
   * [Gnome] - Graph Network for materials exploration
   * [Google Lens][Google Lens] - search what you see, uses cellphone cameras and [computer vision]
   * [Google Translate][Google Translate Model] - Translate one language into another, [machine translation]
   * [Gshard Model] -